Scotland: Climate

 Tiree in the Inner Hebrides is one of the sunniest locations in Scotland.

 The climate of most of Scotland is temperate and oceanic, and tends to be very changeable.
 As it is warmed by the Gulf Stream from the Atlantic, it has much milder winters (but cooler, wetter summers) than areas on similar latitudes, such as Labrador, southern Scandinavia, the Moscow region in Russia, and the Kamchatka Peninsula on the opposite side of Eurasia.
 Temperatures are generally lower than in the rest of the UK, with the temperature of -27.2 °C recorded at Braemar in the Grampian Mountains, on 11 February 1895, the coldest ever recorded anywhere in the UK.
-Winter maxima average 6 °C in the Lowlands, with summer maxima averaging 18 °C. The highest temperature recorded was 34.8 °C at Charterhall, Scottish Borders on 19 July 2022.
+The same temperature was also recorded in Braemar on 10 January 1982 and at Altnaharra, Highland, on 30 December 1995.
+Winter maxima average 6 °C in the lowlands, with summer maxima averaging 18 °C. The highest temperature recorded was 34.8 °C at Charterhall, Scottish Borders on 19 July 2022.

 The west of Scotland is usually warmer than the east, owing to the influence of Atlantic ocean currents and the colder surface temperatures of the North Sea.
 Tiree, in the Inner Hebrides, is one of the sunniest places in the country: it had more than 300 hours of sunshine in May 1975.
 Rainfall varies widely across Scotland.
-The western highlands of Scotland are the wettest, with annual rainfall in a few places exceeding 3000 mm.
+The western Highlands of Scotland are the wettest, with annual rainfall in a few places exceeding 3000 mm.
 In comparison, much of lowland Scotland receives less than 800 mm annually.
-Heavy snowfall is not common in the lowlands, but becomes more common with altitude.
+Heavy snowfall is not common in the Lowlands, but becomes more common with altitude.
 Braemar has an average of 59 snow days per year, while many coastal areas average fewer than 10 days of lying snow per year.

+Climate change is expected to have a significant impact on Scotland; if the world warms by 3 degrees, it could cost up to 8% of the GDP of the United Kingdom by 2070.
+Between 1990 and 2023, Scotland reduced its greenhouse gas emissions by 51.3%.
+In 2026 it adopted a climate change plan with the goal of becoming carbon neutral by 2045.
+The plan includes making heating houses carbon-free by 2045, covering 21% of the country by forests by 2032, and restoring peatlands.